Original blog post here.

 Which, again, is impressive because one guy did all this.

-Stardew Valley is, essentially, it’s Harvest Moon (the series itself is now called Story of Seasons in English due to some complicated legal and licensing issues) for the 21st Century.
+Stardew Valley is, essentially, Harvest Moon (the series itself is now called Story of Seasons in English due to some complicated legal and licensing issues) for the 21st Century.
 This is entirely deliberate.

 Essentially, it’s a farm life simulator.
 It’s not quite as simple as that.
 Stardew Valley is, as far as I can tell, set on a different world than ours, as perhaps indicated by the presence of a wizard (named, shockingly, “Wizard“), monsters that wouldn’t be out of place in a Dungeons & Dragons, um, dungeon, and a race of tiny, circular forest spirits whom game’s main story arc, such as it is, revolves around helping to restore the fortunes of the town your character moves to.

 Now, the Harvest Moon/Story of Seasons series has always had a certain whimsical, fantastic element with characters like the Harvest Goddess and the Sprites.